-Welcome to The Town of Barnstable.
+Welcome to The Town of Barnstable!

 The Downtown Hyannis Rezoning effort is a major step towards implementing the goals of Barnstable's Local Comprehensive Plan, Housing Production Plan and Growth Incentive Zone Strategic Plan.
-The zoning for downtown Hyannis is proposed to be revised, with a particular focus on residential and mixed-use development that responds to local context through size, form, placement, and design considerations.
+The zoning for downtown Hyannis has been revised, with a particular focus on residential and mixed-use development that responds to local context through size, form, placement, and design considerations.

 Downtown Hyannis Study Area

 The focus of the rezoning was to create a predictable regulatory framework that would encourage compact residential development, compatible with traditional development patterns, meeting a range of housing needs.
 The approved zoning is based on input received during the Community Resiliency by Design community engagement process, which produced a report on Village of Hyannis design preferences.
 This report included community input on preferred types and styles of building massing, scale, character, and composition.

 The approved zoning is also supported by the Cape Cod Commission’s Form Based Code Framework, which advocates for the use of form-based and hybrid zoning to help deliver context-appropriate densities in forms that respect existing historic development patterns.

 To help keep the public informed of zoning issues in Barnstable, the Town is now offering e-mail notices of current and upcoming zoning amendment proposals and related meetings.
 Sign up HERE.